The Joys of Hate

 The portraits, my crowning achievement, and which I had professionally framed, hung above my bed.
 Because of course they did.
 In one, Martha languished on a green chaise lounge.
 In the second, she wore a puffy cocktail dress and was backlit by blinding spotlights.
 And finally, in what might be my favorite image of all time, she smirked directly into the camera as the grabby silhouette of some unseen sex-person wiggled his hand down the collar of her shirt.
 Granted, these disembodied fingertips are nowhere near the Danger Zone.
 Still — it was almost too good to be true, and upon discovering the this little gem in whatever magazine I called Katie, my best-slash-childhood friend and only partner in this sort of crime.
 “Martha,” I gasped into her voicemail.
 “Trying to be sexy.
 Some guy—his hand.
 Kato his hand is down her shirt!”
 The next morning, Katie sent me an email.
 “You should hang it above your bed,” she suggested.

 By that time, Katie and I have been somewhat obsessed with Marther for nearly ten years (going on fifteen years as of press time dear god).
 As tales of fandom (anti- or otherwise) tend to be, ours is quite involved & at times even emotional, due to the power of friendship; for the purposes of this blog, however, let’s just say she tickled our collective pickle.
-But don’t misunderstand, we weren’t interested in her recipes or her weird birdhouse gardening projects or the calm, do-it-yourself serenity she seemed to generate like SCRAM feedback during a thunderstorm.
+But don’t misunderstand, we weren’t interested in her recipes or her weird birdhouse gardening projects or the calm, do-it-yourself serenity she seemed to generate like SCRAM ankle monitor feedback during a thunderstorm.
 Nor were we incensed by her perfectionism, by her glaringly anachronistic obsession with house and home, by her WASPy affectation.
 We weren’t exactly fans, and we weren’t exactly critics.
 We did however see her as she was, a conundrum wrapped in an enigma wrapped in a tasteful pumpkin shawl.
-Because let’s not forget, although she took great pains to present this façade of gentle Wife and caring Mother, Martha Stewart would fuck your shit.
+Because let’s not forget, although she took great pains to present this façade of gentle Wife and caring Mother, Martha Stewart would fuck you up.
 And that was why we loved her.

 Before there was Wikipedia, there was us.
 And we knew everything there was to know, in part because Katie would pour over Martha Stewart Living‘s hilarious “Remembering” section and separate the biographical from the shit about whatever shit she was making.
 She always brags about her dad, Katie explained.
 Her maiden name is Kostyra.
 She grew up in a middle-class family in Nutley, New Jersey.
 She was one of about sixteen children.
 Or five, same difference.
 The important thing was that papa Kostyra loved Martha best, and instilled in her the unwavering perfectionism that had made him such an insufferable bastard.
 You know, like the circle of life.